-- (b) After notice and a hearing, there shall be allowed administrative expenses, . . . including- - administrative priority for the "value of any goods" received by the debtor within twenty days of the bankruptcy filing.
+(b) After notice and a hearing, there shall be allowed administrative expenses, . . . including-

 (9) the value of any goods received by the debtor within 20 days before the date of commencement of a case under this title in which the goods have been sold to the debtor in the ordinary course of such debtor's business.